shivas1516/AI_powered_map_matching/README.md

-# Map Matching with HMM
+# Map Matching  Enhancement by Deep Learning

 This project provides a web interface for uploading vehicle trajectory data, processing it with a Hidden Markov Model (HMM), and displaying the results on an interactive map.